The DSA's Blind Spot: Algorithmic Audit of Advertising and Minor Profiling on TikTok: Introduction

 Answering these questions presents a fundamental methodological challenge.
 Algorithmic systems are not static objects that can be inspected once and declared compliant based on a document review or management attestations \cite{SolarovaEtAl2026DSA}.
 They are dynamic, adaptive, and opaque, commonly understood as black boxes whose behaviour can only be assessed empirically.
 We must study these systems behaviourally, longitudinally, through systematic simulation and observation of their outputs that reveal what the algorithm actually does rather than what the platform claims it does.
 However, the research on verifying compliance with provisions like Article 28(2) is limited or completely absent.

-To fill this gap, we conduct an \textit{algorithmic audit} on the TikTok platform using sock-puppet accounts simulating pairs of minor and adult users with the same interest profiles.
-The observed recommended videos are then, with the help of Large Vision-Language Models (LVLMs), automatically analysed for the type of advertisement: \begin{enumerate} \item \textit{Formal ads} -- commercial content promoted through TikTok's advertising system, where a creator pays the platform for distribution, this satisfies Article 3(r)'s narrow definition of advertisement as content promoted ``against remuneration specifically for promoting that information''; \item \textit{Disclosed ads} -- commercial content where remuneration does not flow to the platform, labelled by creators using TikTok's disclosure tools.
-This includes \textit{paid partnership} (where a brand pays a creator to promote products on the creator's account) and \textit{promotional content} (where a brand promotes its own products on its own account or where an individual promotes a brand they own or have a commercial stake in, without paying the platform or any third party); \item \textit{Undisclosed ads} -- same type of content as commercial content—paid partnerships or brand self-promotion, where creators have failed to apply disclosure labels despite platform rules requiring it; and finally, \item \textit{Non-ads} -- content containing no commercial purpose. \end{enumerate}
+To fill this gap, we conduct an \textit{algorithmic audit} on TikTok using sock-puppet accounts simulating pairs of minor and adult users with the same interest profiles.
+The observed recommended videos are then, with the help of Large Vision-Language Models (LVLMs), automatically categorised as containing: \begin{enumerate} \item \textit{Formal ads} -- commercial content promoted through TikTok's advertising system, where a creator pays the platform for distribution, this satisfies Article 3(r)'s narrow definition of advertisement as content promoted ``against remuneration specifically for promoting that information''; \item \textit{Disclosed ads} -- commercial content where remuneration does not flow to the platform, labelled by creators using TikTok's disclosure tools.
+This includes \textit{paid partnership} (where a brand pays a creator to promote products on the creator's account) and \textit{promotional content} (where a brand promotes its own products on its own account or where an individual promotes a brand they own or have a commercial stake in, without paying the platform or any third party); \item \textit{Undisclosed ads} -- same type of content as commercial content—paid partnerships or brand self-promotion, where creators have failed to apply disclosure labels despite platform rules requiring it; and finally, \item \textit{Non-ads} -- content with no commercial purpose. \end{enumerate}

 Furthermore, the topic of advertisement is detected and compared with the user's interest -- such a match serves as an input to measuring the potential personalization and profiling.
 We assess whether the recommendation algorithm treats these advertisement types differently and specifically, whether profiling occurs for commercial content that falls outside the DSA's narrow definition of ``advertisement''.